mrhaffner/in_the_news/README.md

 I deployed my project to the lowest tier DigitalOcean droplet running on Ubuntu 20.04.
 This tier has 1 GB of memory which barely cuts it for everything to run.
 For instance, I had set up airflow with the webserver running, and there was not enough memory to install some of the packages for the flask app.
 (Note there is now a lower tier of droplet with even less memory)

-I followed these instructions to set up a NGINX and uWSGI server to run the flask app in production: https://pythonforundergradengineers.com/flask-app-on-digital-ocean.html
+I followed these instructions to set up a NGINX and uWSGI server to run the flask app in production (you will need to use python 3.9): https://pythonforundergradengineers.com/flask-app-on-digital-ocean.html

 Note that flaskapp.py and wsgi.py in the root directory serve as entry points for the production flask app.

-### Config:
+### Configuration:

 The RSS feeds to be scraped are found in /dags/scripts/config/news_sites.csv